-All kinds of pulao taste fantastic with a generous dollop of raita, a kind of yogurt dip.
-There are an infinite number of raita recipes out there, but the simplest is a cucumber raita.
-Just grate or chop a small cucumber and mix it with one cup of plain yogurt.
-Add salt and roasted and ground cumin.
-If you don't have this, you can also add a little freshly ground black pepper to it.
+All kinds of pulao taste fantastic with a generous dollop of raita, a cooling yogurt dip.
+There are an infinite number of raita recipes out there, but the simplest is an onion raita.
+You can also try this beetroot raita for a fun twist.

 A fresh salad also goes well with palak pulao.
 Slice the vegetables of your choice: cucumbers, carrots, lettuce, radish... anything you like really will work here.